-1) Some people have told me that the low bid always gets the job.
+(1) Some archaeologists have told me, with great personal confidence, that the low bid always gets the job.
 That might be true for some people, but not with me.
 When I review proposals, my net tendency is to immediately screen out the highest and lowest bids.
 I take very seriously the old adage that “you get what you pay for.”
 True low-ball bids make me very angry.
 The company that makes a low-ball bid is offering to sacrifice the sanity and physical well-being of its personnel to meet a nearly impossible cost/schedule and will probably cut corners on quality to do it.
-I would not do that to my employees, so why should I let them use me to do it to theirs, and send me a piece-of-garbage deliverable for my trouble?
+I would not do that to my employees, so why should I allow a consulting firm to use me to do it to theirs, and then send me a piece-of-garbage deliverable for my trouble?

 In a small company, a person has more leeway to do this.
 Unfortunately, large companies have an animal known as the Manager of Purchasing.
 This is often a person who knows virtually nothing about the technical content of a proposal and what it actually takes to do a good job, especially with esoteric subject matter such as American archaeology.
 He is a bargain hunter by nature and believes that he really can get a new, full-sized aircraft carrier for $3.98 plus tax.
 I have been there and dealt with him.
 It is possible to win, and I have won, but it can be a really tough fight.

-3) People have told me with absolute confidence that form is not important at all with proposals and that substance is everything.
-Put another way, when you read the proposal, all the potential client cares about is the meat and potatoes of the scope, technical approach, methodology, and plans for conducting the work.
+(3) People have told me with absolute confidence that form is not important at all with proposals and that substance is everything.
+Put another way, when they read the proposal, all the potential client cares about is the meat and potatoes of the scope, technical approach, methodology, and plans for conducting the work.
 Let me tell you a little story.

 The first things I noticed were proposals with three to eight typographical errors on each page, incorrectly spelled words, poor grammar, and formatting errors on numerous pages.
 I immediately tossed each such proposal into the waste can without even reading it.
 When I got back in touch with my colleague a couple of days later, we compared notes, and he too had tossed those same proposals into the waste can without reading them.

 The proposal review process is a lot like chewing gum in line.
-Take a look at the film clip:
+Please take a look at the following film clip: